-The bottom third of the check is where we get to the information that actually moves your payment.
 On the lower right is the signature line, where you will sign the check — turning it from a piece of paper into legal tender.
 To the left of that line is a memo line, where you have the option of making a notation for yourself or the payee as to what the check is for.

 More than one way to sign

 Checks are still the preferred way for businesses to pay individuals, so if your employer doesn’t offer direct deposit, or if you do freelance work, you might get paid with a check.
 Checks also remain a way for individuals to pay each other or to give money as a gift.